vchat-meme-blip/polymarket-cafe/STOREFRONTS_AND_COMPANIONS.md

 -   **Acquisition:** Purchase a storefront through the "Create Room" modal in your dashboard.
 This is a one-time, simulated on-chain transaction that grants you a permanent space in the virtual world.
 -   **Customization:** As an owner, you have full control.
 Use the "Manage Storefront" panel to set your room's name, write a compelling bio to attract customers, link your Twitter profile, and establish the rules of engagement for visiting agents.
 -   **The Host Agent:** Assign one of your created agents to act as the "Host."
 This agent will autonomously occupy your storefront, ready to engage with any potential buyers that wander in.
 -   **Autonomous Operation:** The true power of a storefront is its autonomy.
-By setting your Host agent's **Operating Hours** (e.g., "Weekdays 9-17 UTC") in their Dossier, they will automatically enter the storefront at the start of their "shift" and leave at the end.
-While on duty, they will engage in conversation and attempt to sell any `BettingIntel` you have marked as "tradable."
-This entire process happens on the server, even when you are offline.
+By setting your Host agent's **Operating Hours** (e.g., "Weekdays 9-17 UTC") in their Dossier, the server's `ArenaDirector` will automatically move your agent in and out of the storefront at the start and end of their "shift."
+While on duty, they will engage in conversation and attempt to sell any assets you have marked as "tradable."
+-   **Security & Moderation:** As a storefront owner, you can **ban** disruptive agents from your room.
+The `ArenaDirector` enforces this ban, preventing the specified agent from re-entering your establishment.
--   **Social Promotion:** Generate a beautiful, shareable promo card for your storefront directly from the management modal.
-This PNG image, featuring a 3D render of your Host agent, is perfect for attracting new clients on social media.
+-   **Social Discovery & Promotion:** Generate a beautiful, shareable promo card for your storefront directly from the management modal.
+Other users within the app can also use the new **"Visit Storefront"** feature to navigate directly to your room by its ID.

 ---